d4rkr0n1n/spring-boot-play/README.md

 - [x] Thymeleaf Frontened: Update
 - [x] Refactor HTML templates
 - [x] Change naming conventions
+- [x] Separate folder for frontend to be created

 ### Work in Progress

-- [ ] Decoupling Backend and Frontend
+- [ ] Separate folder for backend to be created

 ## Future Plans